Our business services team offers free, impartial advice to anyone thinking of starting their own business in Newport.

 Businesses can be subject to a number of regulations such as town planning, trading standards, food safety or licensing.

 If you are not sure which may apply to you, we can help.

 HMRC run free workshops on your responsibilities regarding tax.

-It is a good idea to write a business plan before starting a business which should lay out what your business will do including key staff, strengths and weaknesses, your market, competition, market research, marketing strategy, investment required and financial forecasts.
+It is a good idea to write a business plan which should lay out what your business will do including key staff, strengths and weaknesses, your market, competition, market research, marketing strategy, investment required and financial forecasts.

-Evidence suggests that businesses that do this have a much higher survival rate than those that don’t and it is also helpful in persuading potential investors to finance your business.
+Businesses that do this tend to have a much higher survival rate than those that don’t - a business plan can be helpful in persuading potential investors to finance your business.

 You must maintain a record and keep control of the financial side of your business.

 The books will be needed for tax returns and to prepare any accounts.
 Specialist software is available to help book-keeping or you could use an accountant.

 We hold details of available commercial premises, tell us what size and type of property you are looking for and we will send you details of premises matching your requirements.